defengliang/7810-bi-project/README.md

 ## How the records in fraudTrain_balanced.arff are generated.

-In the fraudTrain.csv, there are totally 7506 fraud records, we choose all the fraud records, and randomly choose two times of normal records.
+In the fraudTrain.csv, there are totally 1,296,676 records, inside there are 7,506 fraud records, we choose all the fraud records, and randomly choose two times of normal records.

 ## How each field is transferred when output the arff file.